Skip to main content

 info

-Although this is one of the fastest paths to a local Kubernetes cluster, be aware that Docker Desktop supports only a single Kubernetes cluster.
+This is one of the fastest paths to a local Kubernetes cluster, but be aware that Docker Desktop supports only a single Kubernetes cluster.
 If that cluster reaches a state you are dissatisfied with, resetting it will remove not just Kargo-related resources, but all your workloads and data.

 docker logout ghcr.io